SimonCouplandDMU/MarkdownToLZ/README.md

 - `html/` (temporary build folder)
 - `scorm-package.zip`
-- `cc-package.zip`
+- `course-package.zip`

-⚠️ These files are generated and should not be edited manually.

 ---

 ## Workflows

-### 1. Build HTML From Markdown ✅ REQUIRED FIRST
+### 1. Build HTML From Markdown

+> Note: You must run this workflow before building a course or SCORM package.

 This workflow converts Markdown into HTML using Pandoc.